Longwood Gardens: Longwood Reimagined Case Study

 Kennett Square, PA

-Longwood Gardens has long stood apart as one of the country’s most celebrated cultural and botanical destinations, known for experiences where landscape, architecture, and atmosphere feel seamlessly connected.
-That legacy was expanded through Longwood Reimagined, a $250 million transformation spanning 17 acres and centered on the West Conservatory project, which introduced a 32,000-square-foot glasshouse, a Mediterranean-inspired landscape, a new Bonsai Courtyard, and upgraded dining experiences.
-Following the renovation, Longwood Gardens was recognized by TIME as one of the World’s Greatest Places of 2025.
+Longwood Gardens has long stood apart as one of the country’s most celebrated cultural and botanical destinations, known for experiences where landscape, architecture, engineering, and atmosphere feel inseparable.
+That legacy was expanded through Longwood Reimagined, a major transformation of the gardens that included the West Conservatory — a 32,000-square-foot glasshouse with a subterranean service level — along with a new administration building, restaurant and event space, a second glasshouse, a standalone restroom building, and expanded exterior landscapes.

 Vision